upstream-se/guidebook-draft/docs/index.md

   Explains why a distinct upstream discipline is necessary and frames the problem space.

 - **[Foundations](./foundations/)**
-  Define the discipline, its formal definitions, metamodel, and valid transformation plays.
+  Defines the discipline, its formal definitions, metamodel, and valid transformation plays.

 - **[Guidelines](./guidelines/)**
-  Provide non-normative recommendations for enacting the discipline in practice.
+  Provides non-normative recommendations for enacting the discipline in practice.

 - **[Resources](./resources/)**
-  Offer reusable materials that support learning, application, and dissemination of the discipline.
+  Offers reusable materials that support learning, application, and dissemination of the discipline.

 ## Versioning and evolution